SoumyadeepPal21/Interview-Problem/approach.md

 1. Ask all clarifying questions, like
-	a. what will be the input and output
+	a. what are the inputs and outputs
-	b. make some testcases
-	c. try to ask some constraints, like if the array is sorted, interger or float.
+	b. try to ask some constraints, like if the array is sorted, interger or float.
+	c. make some testcases

 2. Tell your apporach breifly.
-If optimal came to mind fast, say that, if not try to put it like "the initail idea that came to my mind is like ...."

-3. Tell what will be complexity of the approach
+If optimal came to mind fast, say that, if not try to put it like "the initail idea that came to my mind is like ...." and Tell what will be complexity of the approach

-4. if the interviewer is okay, try to code it.
+3. if the interviewer is okay, try to code it.

-5. after coding, check your code once and write the time and space complexit.
+4. after coding, check your code once and write the time and space complexity.

-6. try to dry run your code with some test cases.
+5. try to dry run your code with some test cases.

-7. Prepare good questions for the end.
+6. Prepare good questions for the end.
 Interviewers value candidates who ask good questions at the end.